cysouw/diathesis/text/c07_reflexive.md

 c.
 Ich habe mich zusammen mit meinem Nachbarn betrunken.
 d.
 Ich habe mich ohne meinen Nachbar betrunken.
 :::

+Verbs with reciprocal *mit* are sometimes called 'real' reciprocals [or ~~reciproca tantum~~, @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, although they still can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the reciprocal constructions with plural subjects).

 There are many verbs with the prefix *ver-* in this class.
 Interestingly, many are derived from nominal stems, e.g. *sich verbrüdern* 'to fraternise' is derived from the noun *Bruder* 'brother', see [@sec:preverb-nominal-causative].